 On all other spending, you’ll earn a standard 1 Scotia Rewards points per dollar spent.
 There’s many other credit cards out there that deliver higher returns, so overall I wouldn’t say the Scotiabank Passport Visa Infinite is a card that you get for its returns on daily spending.

-In my opinion, Scotia Rewards points are one of the best fixed value points programs in Canada.
-100 Scotia Rewards points are worth $1 towards the cost of travel, so your signup bonus of 25,000 points equates to an instant $250 credit towards any travel expense.
+In my opinion, Scotia Rewards points are one of the best fixed-value points programs in Canada.
+100 Scotia Rewards points are worth $1 towards the cost of travel, so your signup bonus of 30,000 points equates to an instant $300 credit towards any travel expense.

 What makes Scotia’s program stand out?
 The answer lies in how easy and flexible it is to use their points.
 Many other fixed value points programs, like BMO Rewards or CIBC Aventura, force you to book your travel through their in-house travel agencies if you want to use them to offset the cost of travel.
 This means that you’re effectively limited to using your points for flights, hotels, car rentals, and vacations.

 Things like taxes and fees on award tickets, Airbnbs, and train tickets are therefore off the table.
-And to add insult to injury, sometimes the cost of booking travel through the banks’ in-house agencies is significantly higher than if you just booked on Expedia or something.
-That’s effectively robbing unsuspecting customers of the value of their points.
+And sometimes the cost of booking travel through the banks’ in-house agencies is significantly higher than if you just booked on Expedia or something.

 Not so with Scotiabank.
 You simply charge any travel expense to your card, whether in-person or online, and you can then use your points to offset that expense up to 12 months after the date of the transaction.
 It’s really the gold standard for how a fixed points program should work, which is unfortunately an area in which many of Canada’s other big banks drop the ball.